brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

     * project_dir

 ..
 NOTE::
-    If you are following these steps to practice using BIDS with our sample dataset, you should make sure scanner_dir is set to copy the sample dataset:
+    If you are following these steps to practice using BIDS with our sample dataset, you should make sure scanner_dir is set to copy the sample dataset from our "fake" scanner directory:

     ``scanner_dir=/jukebox/norman/pygers/conquest``